 For dogs in shelters and rescues, the holidays can be a lonely time.
-Among the chaos that ensues this time of year, it’s easy to forget there are thousands of pups who will be spending these weeks without loved ones or a home to call their own.
+Among the chaos that ensues this time of year, it’s easy to forget there are thousands of pups who will be spending these weeks without loved ones or with no home to call their own.

 If your family isn’t quite ready to permanently welcome home a four-legged friend, there are still plenty of ways you can help a homeless dog during the holiday season.
 In so doing, you can also help animal shelters and local rescues.
 Many of them will likely be overburdened processing animal intakes with a skeleton crew as staff and volunteers are away for the season.
 This is especially true as some misguided gift givers bring home shiny new Christmas puppies and people, heartbreakingly, surrender their senior dogs.